-The diploma program with Blodgett Memorial Hospital School of Nursing requires thirty months, the first nine months of which involve courses in both the college and the school of nursing.
+Blodgett Memorial Hospital School of Nursing and Calvin College cooperate in offering a diploma in nursing program.
+During the first nine months of the thirty-month program, courses are taken both at the college and the school of nursing.
 The first semester courses at the college are Biology 105 and 107, English 100, and Psychology 151 with Basic Nursing I taught at the school of nursing.
-During the second semester students take Biology 106, Sociology 151, and Speech 100 at the college and Chemistry 101, Basic Nursing II, and Nutrition at the school of nursing.
+During the second semester students take Biology 106, Sociology 151, and Speech 100 at the college and Chemistry 101, Basing Nursing II, and Nutrition at the school of nursing.